CysionLiu/ModelAction/README.md

-> ### ModelAction
+### ModelAction

-** This is a light library to valid, control and cache the data from net,

-and its inner http-implementation is alternative, and here volley and retrofit are provided. **
+#### This is a light library to valid, control and cache the data from net,and its inner http-implementation is alternative, and here volley and retrofit are provided.